Skip to main content

 For industries emitting a lot of carbon-heavy flue gas, the piping-away and safe injection of carbon-dioxide (CO2) into offshore wells may be the only way to capture, remove and store the greenhouse gas.

-LINCCS — the linking of large-scale, offshore CO2 storage to the carbon-capture-and-storage (CCS) supply chain — is about the repurposing of offshore assets and knowhow into sustainable business opportunities.
-It also aims to store away 100 million tons of CO2 annually by 2030.
-That’s twice Norway's total yearly count of CO2 emissions.
+LINCCS is a partnership of research outfits, energy companies and suppliers that seeks to link large-scale, offshore CO2 storage to the carbon-capture-and-storage supply chain.
+This is about the repurposing of offshore assets and knowhow into sustainable business opportunities.
+The aim is to securely store 100 million tonnes of CO2 annually by 2030.
+That’s twice Norway's total yearly CO2 emissions.

 Subsea deliveries